xljiulang/CYarp/README.md

 :protocol = CYarp
 :scheme = https
 :path = /
-Authorization = {Client identity information}
+authorization = {Client identity information}
-CYarp-TargetUri = {Access Uri of target httpServer}
+cyarp-targeturi = {Access Uri of target httpServer}
 ```

 If the server authentication passes, it will respond with a `200` status code, and if the identity authentication fails, it will respond with a `401` status code.
-In addition, the response may also carry the Set-Cookie response header.
+In addition, the response may also carry the set-cookie response header.
 ```
 :status = 200
-Set-Cookie = <load balancer cookie>
+set-cookie = <load balancer cookie>
 ```

 At this time, the long connection based on `HTTP/2` has been completed.
 Then the Stream following the long connection must implement the functions of the following table, where {tunnelId} is a 36-character guid format text, such as `c0248b3a-171c-1e9c-e75c-188daf5e773f`.